ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 >     location of the specified size positioned over the base location
 >     at the specified offset.

-In Section 8.7.1 "DWARF Expressions", add the following rows to Table 8.9 "DWARF Operation Encodings":
+### Section 8.7.1 "DWARF Expressions"

+Add the following rows to Table 8.9 "DWARF Operation Encodings":

 > Table 8.9: DWARF Operation Encodings
 >